The International Women’s Development Agency (IWDA) Fifty-Fifty Project is a feminist craftivism project delivered in partnership with IWDA in 2016.

-The IWDA Fifty-Fifty Project was a participatory craftivism project designed to raise money and awareness for the important work being done by this independent feminist charity.
-The project involved the creation of 50 textile portraits of the first 50 people who donated $50 or more directly to IWDA.
+This project was a participatory craftivism project designed to raise money and awareness for the important work being done by IWDA, it involved the creation of 50 textile portraits of the first 50 people who donated $50 or more directly to IWDA.
 The finished portraits were given to project participants as a gift, in total this project raised $2,790 for IWDA.

 To find our more about this project you can download a free copy of the IWDA Fifty-Fifty Project catalogue from the BOOKS page of this website.

 Participants of the IWDA Fifty-Fifty Project holding their portraits over their faces

 Ash at the IWDA Fifty-Fifty Exhibition pointing to a friend's portrait

 Detail of one of the fifty portraits completed as part of this project

 IWDA is Australia’s leading agency focussed on women’s rights and gender equality.
 They largely work within the Asia-Pacific region and have a strong focus on empowering women and girls through best-practice programs that tackle issues of power, money and security which are delivered in partnership with local community groups, leaders and organisations.
 Since 1985 IWDA has worked in partnership with over 195 women’s rights organisations and alliances across every continent except Antarctica in order to build networks to advance gender equality.

 For more information or to donate to IWDA please visit: www.iwda.org.au